Theinfection91/Ladderbot3.0/Ladderbot3Doc.md

 ### Setting the Standings Channel
 - **Command:** `/set_standings_channel <division_type> <#channel>`
-- **Description:** Sets the channel where standings will be posted for given division type.
+- **Description:** Sets the channel where standings will be periodically updated for given division type.
 - **Parameters:**
   - `<#channel>`: The channel for standings updates.
   - `<division_type>`: The specific division of standings for the channel